|[ Main index » Bicycle components tests » (Dynamo) bicycle lighting » Dynamos » Sunup eco DS: (spoke mounted) rear

 After this I did a testride and the problem was gone...

 2012-1-30: Power output has doubled in the new version which provides a huge amount of power at high speed.
 The old version provides a lot of power (or better: it can provide a lot of power, namely when not using the built in regulators, this can be done by installing diodes instead of the standard small PCBs that you see in the pictures) above 30 km/h, the new one reaches a little over 3W at 15 km/h and more than 8W at 25 km/h.
 Efficiency is yet to be determined.
-Ditto for power loss at higher speeds, can it be used efficiently? (the original version produced 10W at 40 km/h, the new one should provide 20W, which is a huge amount, and not really needed.
+Ditto for power loss at higher speeds, can it be used efficiently? (the original version produced 10W at 40 km/h, the new one should provide 20W at that speed, which is a huge amount, and not really needed.

-It is not yet distributed it seems, I will start selling them if there's interest, so send an email if you're interested...
+It was not distributed at the time of my review, but some shops sell them by now.
+Otherwise you can buy direct from Sunup.
 The recommended retail price by Sunup is $120,- which is about €100,- including VAT for EU.
 See Bicycle parts: Lighting.

 |To email me go to the email page|